stratapp-ai/stratapp-ai.github.io/about.md

 section_text: |-
   {:.font-weight-bold}

-  ### we are rethinking SaaS playbooks on time-to-value
+  ### we are rethinking the B2B SaaS playbook on time-to-value

   1 day to set-up.